sintax1/hassio-addons/here_comes_the_bus/README.md

 # here_comes_the_bus
-A Home Assistant (HASS.IO) add-on that will monitor herecomesthebus.com and send Alexa notifications when the tracked school bus is within the configured range of the bus stop.
+A Home Assistant (HASS.IO) add-on that will monitor herecomesthebus.com and store the distance between the bust stop and a tracked school bus.
+Then, you can configure Haome Assistant Automations to do things such as send an Alexa notification when the bus is within 1 mile.

 ## Requirements